vincecast/BIS15W2020_vcastillo/02:14:20 LAB6/lab6_hw.md

 ```

-**3. How do the distributions of life expectancy compare for the years 1952 and 2007? _Challenge: Can you put both distributions on a single plot?_**
+## 3. How do the distributions of life expectancy compare for the years 1952 and 2007?

 ```r
 gapminder %>%